6531503042/6531503042/README.md

 <hr> <!-- Horizontal line -->

 &#10004;Again, I'm Nimit Tanboontor, but you can call me Ben or Ben-Gi 😁.
-I'm a 2nd year software engineer student at Mae Fah Luang University who focuses on learning new architectures.
+I'm a 3rd year software engineer student at Mae Fah Luang University & Full Stack Developer (Backend).

 &#10007;Yes, I'm a Backend developer, but I'm not focused solely on that.
 I'm also interested in the world of cloud computing and Data Field and AI.
 (And I have a bit of Frontend skills too! 😂)